zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 - The Window title of the program does not change to the new file name.
 - It is unclear, if saving will now replace the first file, or the newly created copy of it. <u>!!!!</u> (it actually does overwrite the newest copy)

+**Update - 13.03:** The title bar should now display the last file name it was saved as.

+_Test:_ It does.

 **]**